post04/twitch-acc-gen/README.md

 # twitch-acc-gen
  An account creator/follow bot for [twitch](https://twitch.tv)

+# Reason for release
+Recently I've been seeing a lot of services pop up for twitch, these services charge absolutely insane amounts and no one really knows how easy it really is to generate accounts and mass follow people.
+I'm hoping this program doesn't fuel the problem but instead tunes it down.
+I've also just been having this collecting dust on my desktop for a few months and needed a purpose for it (github stars).

 # How to use
 I will not be providing examples, just a general over view.